We gather in the pre-dawn darkness that’s broken intermittently by pairs of headlights as the crew arrives. Harvest 2016 is finally a go in Calistoga.

 Like the majority of red wine drinkers I consume only a tiny percentage of Cabernet Franc versus Cabernet Sauvignon.
 But every time I sample a good Cab Franc, I find it to be an appealing wine…I need to drink more of it.

-The video above is the harvesting of a grape called Charbono.
-Many have not heard of it, but I like to call it “the Calistoga grape.”
-Years ago Charbono was readily found in Napa Valley.
+Years ago, Charbono was readily found in Napa Valley.
 Much of it has since been replanted, mostly to Cabernet Sauvignon.
 It’s become such a rare grape there are barely 100 acres left in the world, about half of it right here in Calistoga.
 Amazingly, that half is spread among 5 or 6 different growers.
 Charbono’s origins are in France, but it was brought to the Napa Valley by Italian immigrants.

 In a full circle kind of way, Charbono is a special grape to me.
 In the ‘70s, before I even knew what it was, we used to drink Inglenook Charbono at a steakhouse in Wisconsin.
 Now, I am a participant in its harvesting.